 (Titus Burckhardt, author of An Introduction to Sufi Doctrine and Sacred Art in East and West)

-Seeing the lack of an online oasis of traditional aesthetics - and the ability to purchase such sacred beauty for one’s home - Rumi’s Garden started as a husband-wife initiative.
+Seeing the lack of an online oasis of traditional aesthetics, and the ability to purchase such sacred beauty for one’s home, Rumi’s Garden was established.
 Our main purpose is to highlight dying Islamic East crafts to the West, and to support Muslim craftsmen through our online store.
+We are currently located in Spain although our project started in the UK.

 We are sincerely committed to the ethical sourcing of all Islamic arts.
 Our goal is the safeguarding of traditional art in order to ensure that the knowledge and skills associated with traditional artisanry are passed onto future generations.
 By doing so, the crafts can continue to be produced within their respective communities, providing livelihoods to their makers while promoting the genius of traditional and sacred design.
 We specifically try to support workshops and antique dealers that are on the verge of bankruptcy, start-ups and the work of refugees, although we do not limit ourselves to this.